Pod memory and CPU resources

 Requirements vary considerably between use cases.
 You may need to experiment and make adjustments based on monitoring resource usage in your environment.

 The operator creates a container in its own Pod for each domain’s WebLogic Server instances and for the short-lived introspector job that is automatically launched before WebLogic Server Pods are launched.
 You can tune container memory and CPU usage by configuring Kubernetes resource requests and limits, and you can tune a WebLogic JVM heap usage using the USER_MEM_ARGS environment variable in your Domain YAML file.
 By default, the introspector job pod uses the same CPU and memory settings as the domain’s WebLogic Administration Server pod.
 Similarly, the operator created init containers in the introspector job pod for the Auxiliary Images based domains use the same CPU and memory settings as the domain’s WebLogic Administration Server pod.
-Beginning with operator version 4.0.5, you can override the settings of the introspector job pod using the domain.spec.introspector.serverPod element.
+You can override the settings of the introspector job pod using the domain.spec.introspector.serverPod element.
 A resource request sets the minimum amount of a resource that a container requires.
 A resource limit is the maximum amount of a resource a container is given and prevents a container from using more than its share of a resource.
 Additionally, resource requests and limits determine a Pod’s quality of service.

 This FAQ discusses tuning these parameters so WebLogic Server instances run efficiently.